nabilfarhann/Instagram7.0/README.md

 5. Posts
 6. Story
 7. Users

+Don't forget to upload default profile image in Firebase Storage: name the image --> 'profileimage'
 ````

 If you have anything to ask or would like to share your opinion, can email me: